Rate limits

 not the pricing meter.
 Pricing is concurrent-only per ADR-004.

-Every authenticated request consumes from one or both buckets:
+Every authenticated request consumes from exactly one bucket:

-global— every authenticated/v1/*call.sessions:create—POST /v1/sessionsonly.
-Lower cap because session creation is the most expensive op in the system (driver allocation, archetype hydration, fingerprint pinning).
+global— every authenticated/v1/*call that doesn’t have a dedicated bucket below.sessions:create—POST /v1/sessionsonly.
+Lower cap because session creation is the most expensive op in the system (driver allocation, archetype hydration, fingerprint pinning).agent_sessions:message—POST /v1/agent-sessions/:id/messageonly.
+Isolated fromglobalso an LLM-driven message loop can’t drain the global cap (v2-#8 sub-slice 8.20).agent_sessions:input_event—POST /v1/agent-sessions/:id/input-eventonly.
+Sized for high-frequency live input (≤120HzmouseMove/touchMove); isolated so an input stream can’t drain theglobalcap.

 Per-tier defaults